EARLY EXPERIENCES BUILD BRAINS

 Contrary to popular belief, the structure of our brains as they develop in early childhood is determined by more than just our genes.
 The experiences we have in the first years of our lives also affect the physical architecture of the developing brain.

-That has consequences for our health and for our communities – because the brains we take with us into adulthood determine our physical and mental health, our ability to maintain healthy relationships and to contribute as productive, responsible citizens.
+That has consequences for our health and for our communities—because the brains we take with us into adulthood determine our physical and mental health, our ability to maintain healthy relationships, and our ability to contribute as productive, responsible citizens.

 HOW DO WE BUILD STRONG BRAIN ARCHITECTURE?

 Kids can’t build strong brains by themselves—they need positive, nurturing interactions with trusted caregivers to support their development.
 These positive interactions are the bricks that build sturdy brain architecture, leading to improved learning and behaviour as well as better physical and mental health throughout life.
 To learn about what kind of interactions build strong brain architecture, read about serve and return.

 The Science of Brain Architecture